 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Professional Development Calendar Professional Development Sign-in Sheets Curriculum Framework 100% teachers have an instructional mentor to work with.
 All teachers have an assigned mentor.
 The goal has been to have mentors communicate with their mentees twice a month.
 New teachers had a higher degree of support, based on their needs, at a minimum met once a week with their mentor.
 Veteran teachers had a coaching session at a minimum once a month.
 Access to mentors was readily available as needed Due to COVID staff shortages have made it a challenge to spend additional time observing and meeting with teachers for planning.
 After the second quarter the HS instructional leader left on maternity leave.
+100% of new teachers or teachers that need extra support have an instructional mentor to work with school-wide.
 By 2023-24, All teachers have an assigned instructional leader who will observe, debrief, plan, or provide feedback to their teaching depending on their level of need.
 Instructional leaders will spend 65% of their time on this task.
 A tracker will be implemented to track percentage of as reported within monthly self-assessment.
 Along with a tracker of

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 teacher/instructor support (tracks meetings, planning, debrief, observations).
 Professional Development Calendar Professional Development Sign-in Sheets Curriculum Framework % of instructional leaders will attend professional development sessions offered by the school.
 100% of instructional leaders will attend professional development sessions offered by the school.
 100% of instructional leaders attended sessions.
 Due to medical leaves some sessions were excused.
+100% of instructional leaders attended professional development sessions offered by the school.
 By 2023-24, 100% of instructional leaders will attend and lead professional development sessions offered by the school.
 Professional Development Calendar Professional Development Sign-in Sheets Curriculum Framework Aligned school-wide communication process is consistent on a weekly, monthly, and quarterly basis.
 Fall of 2019 we started using ParentSquare to be the comprehensive communication platform.
 ParentSquare is used to communicate with CTC students.
 The Teacher Weekly Newsletter is shared via email.
 A school-wide professional development calendar has been created, implemented, and adjusted as needs arise.
 Communication is maintained via the teacher newsletter, parentSquare and emails.
+A school-wide professional development calendar has been created, implemented, and adjusted as needs arise.
+Communication is maintained via the teacher newsletter, parentSquare and emails.
 By 2023-24, the school will create a consistent monthly school-wide communication via ParentSquare and email, alongside the teacher weekly newsletter shared via email.
-Professional Development Calendar Professional Development Sign-in All services to support families and students to support attendance and achievement On-going: All services to support families and students to support attendance By 2023-24, Professional development for all departments is
+Professional Development Calendar Professional Development Sign-in All services to support families and students to support attendance and achievement On-going: All services to support families and students to support attendance On-going: All services to support families and students to support attendance By 2023-24, Professional development for all departments is